honeypieio/shrubcoop.org/content/working-groups/wee-spoke-hub.md

 working_group_logo = "https://res.cloudinary.com/shrub-co-op/image/upload/v1568667102/shrubcoop.org/media/Wee_Spoke_Hub_WEB_ONLY_mcfucf.png"

 +++
-The Wee Spoke Hub is a welcoming workshop space where our volunteers and mechanic will help you learn the skills to take care of your bike. **Tools and expertise** are provided and participants are welcome to donate what they can.
+The Wee Spoke Hub is a welcoming workshop space where our volunteers and mechanic will help you learn the skills to take care of your bike.

+**Tools and expertise** are provided and participants are welcome to donate what they can.

 Simply bring your bike along to one of our **Fix Your Own Bike** workshops on Tuesday and Thursday evenings, 5-8pm, and our team will check it over and guide you in any repairs it needs.

 We also have a range of refurbished bikes and used parts for sale.

-All you have to pay for is the parts you use.
 As a member of SHRUB Coop you get **discounts** on parts.

 ![](https://res.cloudinary.com/shrub-co-op/image/upload/v1568759594/shrubcoop.org/media/Untitled_design_biphum.png)